The Legal Status of Marijuana in Barcelona

 legally grow weed in Barcelona photo

 Is weed legal in Barcelona?
-Real situation
+Here’s the real situation

 As far as the laws go, I think, we have gained some understanding – I hope no one has fallen asleep.
 Now let’s talk about what happens in reality.

-In practice, everything is much simpler: these two basic principles for the clubs are critical as they allow them not to fall under the criminal code.
+In practice, everything is much simpler: these two basic principles for the clubs are critical, as they allow them not to fall under the criminal code.

-• a marijuana club should be a non-profit organization
+• a marijuana club should be a non-profit organization;

-• a marijuana club should remain a closed institution
+• a marijuana club should remain a closed institution.

-The second point stipulates the mandatory registration.
-Not one real and legal cannabis club will let you pass further than the reception without showing your identity card and filling out an application form.
+The second point stipulates mandatory registration.
+Not one real and legal cannabis club will let you pass further than the reception without showing your ID and filling out an application form.
 This may also include some other nuances related to the ban on advertising the activities of such designated cannabis clubs.
-You will not be able to contact a marijuana club until you send an application form and receive a return e-mail, which you will have to show when you enter an association.
-Only after that, the administration will answer your questions.

 The most convenient way to send an application is through the club’s page in our catalog.
 You can use it as a guide around different associations.
-You, as a consumer, should not worry about any legal marijuana related issues at all.
+You, as a consumer, should not worry about any legal marijuana-related issues at all.
 Everything that happens inside the establishments is absolutely legal and safe.
 So, is pot legal in Spain?
 Yes, but inside.

 Please note that associations only accept cash.
-If you are wondering how much marijuana costs in Spain, keep in mind that you will need around 20 euros for the membership fee and an average of 10-20 euros per gram of buds.
+If you are wondering how much marijuana costs in Spain, keep in mind that you will need around 20 euros for the membership fee and an average of 10-20 euros per gram of bud.

-Black marijuana market
+The black marijuana market

 jar of cannabis 2 photo